wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 The pairwise correlations in the initial set of features appears in @fig:feature-corrs-initial.
 By looking at absolute values, three subsets of highly correlated features can be easily identified:
 (a) number of letters, phonemes, and syllables with pairwise correlations greater than .75;
-(b) orthographic and phonological neighborhood densities, with a correlation of .8;
+(b) orthographic and phonological neighbourhood densities, with a correlation of .8;
 (c) age of acquisition, betweenness, degree, and pagerank centralities, with absolute pairwise correlations at .41, .59, .6, .61, .63 and .85.
 Applying a feature agglomeration algorithm targeted at 6 groups refined this observation by producing identical (a) and (b) groups, a (c) group without betweenness centrality which was instead assigned to a group (d) with clustering coefficient, and the remaining features (frequency and number of synonyms) as singletons.^[
-Agglomerating into less than 6 groups merged groups (a) and (b), which we excluded to keep neighborhood densities in their own group;
+Agglomerating into less than 6 groups merged groups (a) and (b), which we excluded to keep neighbourhood densities in their own group;
 agglomerating into more than 6 groups separated age of acquisition from group (c), which we excluded given its high correlation values to the rest of group (c).
 We used scikit-learn's FeatureAgglomeration class for this procedure [@pedregosa_scikit-learn:_2011].
 ]

-Since our data is about written transformations, number of letters and orthographic neighborhood density are the natural representatives of groups (a) and (b) respectively.
+Since our data is about written transformations, number of letters and orthographic neighbourhood density are the natural representatives of groups (a) and (b) respectively.
 Given the importance of age of acquisition in the lexical feature literature, we chose it to represent group (c).
 Finally we used clustering coefficient to represent group (d) since it has already been used in previous studies.
-The final set of features we will discuss in the rest of the paper, as well as their cross-correlations, can be seen in @fig:feature-corrs-filtered.^[
+The final set of features we will discuss in the rest of the chapter, as well as their cross-correlations, can be seen in @fig:feature-corrs-filtered.^[
 Note that feature values stem from different data sets which do not always encode the same words.
 Indeed, we have data on frequency for about 33.5k words, on age of acquisition for 30.1k words, on clustering coefficient for 5.7k words, number of synonyms 111.2k, and orthographic density 17.8k words.
 Quite often then, not all features are available for a given word in our data set;